Kejia1125/C1G11_suibian_SourceCode/README.md

 ## 🔍 Project Overview

 ### **Project Topic**
-**SmartCampus Monitor — AI-Enhanced Occupancy & Energy Anomaly Detection System**
+**EnerSenseAI — AI-Enhanced Occupancy & Energy Anomaly Detection System**

 ### **Problem Statement**
 Cities, buildings, and campuses consume large amounts of energy, much of which is wasted due to poor occupancy awareness.
 Most institutions do not know in real time whether rooms are: